netinvent/windows_exporter_installer/README.md

 - Detect OS version
 - Activate collectors corresponding to detection

-It will also install a copy of `storage_health.ps1` into `C:\NPF\SCRIPTS` and setup a scheduled task to be executed every 5 minutes.
+It will also install a copy of `storage_health.ps1` and `hyperv_health.ps1` into `C:\NPF\SCRIPTS` and setup a scheduled task to be executed every 5 minutes.
-This will allow `windows_exporter` to pickup additional storage health metrics.
+This will allow `windows_exporter` to pickup additional storage health metrics and Hyper-V VM and replication metrics.

 Firewall port 9182 is opened by the MSI installer.